Catherine Mandeville Snow: Murder trial

 The trial took place at St. John's on January 10, 1834, and despite their confessions, all had pleaded not guilty.
-Chief Justice was Judge Bolton; jury members were Thomas Buckham, John Lang, Thomas Edstrom, George Lewis, Patrick Byrne, William Buckley, James Tubrid, Patrick Maher, Richard Trelegan, Robert Radford, Valentine Merchant, and Andrew Stewart.
+The Chief Justice was Henry Boulton, and the jury members were Thomas Buckham, John Lang, Thomas Edstrom, George Lewis, Patrick Byrne, William Buckley, James Tubrid, Patrick Maher, Richard Trelegan, Robert Radford, Valentine Merchant, and Andrew Stewart.

 Snow and Mandeville were represented by George Henry Emerson, while Spring's lawyer was Bryan Robinson.
 The attorney general told the all-male jury, "I can't prove which one fired the shot, both were present for the murder.
 As to Catherine Snow, there is no direct or positive evidence of her guilt.
-But I have a chain of circumstantial evidence to prove her guilty."On Friday the 10th, Tobias Mandeville, Arthur Spring, and Catherine Snow, were put to the Bar, on their trial for the wilful murder of John Snow, a respectable planter of Port-de-Grave – the husband of the prisoner Catherine Snow, and the master of the prisoner Spring. – This trial excited the most painful interest, – and occupied the attention of the Court for upwards of twelve hours; – when the Jury brought in a verdict of "Guilty" against all the Prisoners; and after a most eloquent and affecting address from the Chief Judge, sentence of Death was passed on them by his Lordship – to be carried into effect on the following Monday (yesterday).
+But I have a chain of circumstantial evidence to prove her guilty."
+The Royal Gazette reported: On Friday the 10th, Tobias Mandeville, Arthur Spring, and Catherine Snow, were put to the Bar, on their trial for the wilful murder of John Snow, a respectable planter of Port-de-Grave – the husband of the prisoner Catherine Snow, and the master of the prisoner Spring. – This trial excited the most painful interest, – and occupied the attention of the Court for upwards of twelve hours; – when the Jury brought in a verdict of "Guilty" against all the Prisoners; and after a most eloquent and affecting address from the Chief Judge, sentence of Death was passed on them by his Lordship – to be carried into effect on the following Monday (yesterday).
 Tobias Mandeville, being found Guilty of Murder, was sentenced to be hung by the neck until dead; and his body to be dissected and anatomized: – Arthur Spring, the servant, and Catherine Snow, the wife, of the deceased, were declared Guilty of Petit-Treason, and accordingly sentenced to be drawn to the place of execution on a hurdle, – and their bodies, after death, also to be given to the surgeons for dissection.During their trial, Snow claimed to be pregnant with her eighth child.
 Following this, "the Court ordered that a Jury of Twelve respectable Matrons should be Empaneled to decide on the truth or falsity of the Prisoner’s allegation; a Jury of that description accordingly met on Saturday morning, and returned a verdict (in substance) that the Prisoner was in the situation stated in her plea."